Buddy Boeheim powers No. 11 Syracuse to another Sweet 16 as a double-digit seed

 All of that was funny, because early on in the Midwest Region second round, he had looked bottled up.

 Fifty-one seconds in, it looked like he would persist with bumming out defenses, like he had done since Feb.
-20 with the 29 points he dropped on Notre Dame, the 26 on North Carolina, the 27 on N.C.
-State, the 31 on Virginia and the 30 in the first round against San Diego State.
+20 with the 29 points he dropped on Notre Dame, the 26 on North Carolina, the 27 on North Carolina State, the 31 on Virginia and the 30 in the first round against San Diego State.
 From the right of the top of the key, he launched Sunday, and Syracuse led 3-0.

 But West Virginia Coach Bob Huggins has seen his share of such things in life and has seen his way to quelling them.
 So even though this wouldn’t be the utmost defense of his 14 West Virginia seasons, it soon put the clamp on Boeheim, who reached halftime at 1 for 6 and 1 for 5 from afar.

 The problem was, other Orange players made shots.
-Joseph Girard III blasted in four three-point shots in six tries, Quincy Guerrier made another and Syracuse built merry leads like 24-10 and 30-16.
+Joseph Girard III blasted in four three-point shots in six tries, Quincy Guerrier made another and Syracuse built merry leads such as 24-10 and 30-16.
 Only when McNeil managed to rattle in two three-point shots from right next to the top of the key and teammate Miles McBride swished one from the right wing did the game tighten.

 By the time Boeheim had his last first-half miss 13 seconds before halftime and Emmitt Matthews Jr. had two free throws after a strong drive that ended at :04, West Virginia’s halftime deficit stood at a milder 35-29.

 Eventually, the Mountaineers even gained a 53-52 lead when McNeil blasted a three-pointer from the left of the top with 9:47 left.
-A March fracas was on, but with Buddy Boeheim, and then a Marek Dolezaj putback at 4:09, and with a Robert Braswell three-point shot from the left corner after tiptop ball movement that included a back-door and a kick-out, Syracuse remained.
+A March fracas was on, but with Buddy Boeheim, and then a Marek Dolezaj putback at 4:09, and with a Robert Braswell three-point shot from the left corner after tiptop ball movement that included a backdoor and a kick-out, Syracuse remained.